sscabtsv/Flow-Remastered/Markdowns/API_REFERENCE.md

 ## Module:create_keybind(settings)

-A standalone keybind element (separate from the module-header keybind).
+A keybind element (separate from the module-header keybind).
 Supports Toggle, Hold, and Always modes.

 ### Settings